Join us for our Fall Open House on October 9 to find out what makes the Knox community #KnoxProud! Meet with ...

 Perhaps.
 But you should discuss with your academic advisor whether delaying is the best option.
 While there may be sound academic reasons for waiting to start your senior project, it is important to preserve flexibility in your schedule too.
 Perhaps a new post-graduate opportunity such as a job, fellowship, or graduate programs becomes available.
 You would not want to be held back by uncompleted graduation requirements.

-You do not need to apply right now.
-There will be a brief application required before the end of your fourth year.
-Instead, it is important that you speak with your academic advisor about your plans.
+There is a brief application, available on the Registrar's Student Forms page, required to be submitted before the end of your fourth year.
+It is important that you speak with your academic advisor about your plans.
 Make sure you maintain your eligibility according to the “Fifth Year for Free" Guarantee rules.
 Also remember to file your FAFSA.

 No, students must be enrolled for Knox courses only.